allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_dataviews.md

 You can archive Dataviews so the Dataviews table doesn't get too cluttered.
 Click **OPEN ARCHIVE** on the top of the table to open the archive and view all archived Dataviews.
-From the archive, you can restore Dataviews and remove them from the archive.
+From the archive, you can restore Dataviews to remove them from the archive, and permanently delete Dataviews.

 ![Dataviews table](../../img/hyperdatasets/webapp_dataviews_table.png)